KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

             <kn-import src="yourCDNurl"></kn-import>

-This widget will be available only if the *create custom chart widget* option is enabled for a specific user role.
+This widget will only be available if the *Create custom chart widget* option is enabled for a specific user role.

 The **Editor** property under the *Settings* section allows to insert custom code for CSS, HTML and JavaScript.